 Problem: Given a non-negative integer, swap two digits at most once to get the maximum valued number.

-QSolution — O(n) time, O(1) space — Greedy (Right-to-Left Scan)
+QSolution — O(n) time, O(1) space

 Approach: Scan digits from right to left, tracking the largest digit seen so far and its position.
 Whenever you find a digit smaller than the current max, record it as a candidate swap.
 After the full scan, the last recorded candidate gives the optimal swap — the leftmost digit that can be increased by swapping with a larger digit to its right.